Comment Summaries Widget (EX)

 Under What people are saying, you’ll see a table for each of the top parent topics identified.
 For each topic, you’ll see the overall sentiment, followed by the viewer’s team’s sentiment.
 If you’ve added a comparison, they’ll be displayed here.

-Qtip: If you have an anonymity comment threshold, your topic needs to have more comments than this threshold to get its own summary.
-You only need at least 1 topic with enough comments to generate a topic-specific summary.
+Qtip: If you have a confidentiality comment threshold, your question needs to have more comments than this threshold to get its own summary.

 Qtip: If a topic has 300 comments or more, the summary is generated on a random sampling of 300 comments.